Woman working on her laptop on a beach

 If you decide to pursue remote work on a tourist visa, be prepared for potential challenges during the visa application process or at a visa interview.
 Some countries may scrutinize your intentions more closely if they suspect you will engage in paid employment while holding a tourist visa.

-While it may be possible to work remotely on certain tourist visas depending on the destination country’s regulations, it is essential to thoroughly research and understand each country‘s specific visa requirements and tax laws before engaging in remote work activities.
+While it may be possible to work remotely on certain tourist visas, depending on the destination country’s regulations, it is essential to thoroughly research and understand each country‘s specific visa requirements and tax laws before engaging in remote work activities.

 Do You Have To Pay Tax When You’re Working Abroad?

 While working overseas, it’s crucial to consider the potential tax implications that may arise.
 When you work remotely for a company in a foreign country, you may be subject to taxes in both your home country and the country where you’re physically located.
+Tax

 Another issue that needs to be considered is connectivity.
 You can read all about the best WiFi for digital nomads, what internet speed you need to work from home, and the best laptops for digital nomads to take on their remote work adventures by clicking these links.